 FIONA WILLER, FIONA SUTHERLAND, ELISSA ROBINS AND PROF CLARE COLLINS.

 Karen Inge is one of Australia’s most established and decorated leaders in the fields of nutrition and dietetics.
 She is an award-winning author of books on eating for health, fitness, sport and wellbeing and a contributor to state-of-the-art textbooks on sports nutrition.
 Karen was the first VFL/AFL club dietitian; the founding Head of Nutrition at the Victorian Institute of Sport; the inaugural Vice President then President and Fellow of Sports Dietitians Australia; and the first dietitian Fellow of Sports Medicine Australia.
-In 2015, Karen was awarded an Honorary Fellowship of Monash University for her work in sports nutrition and named Deakin University Alumni of the Year 2018.
+At Dietitians Unite, Karen will discuss the single most important factor for success in relationships, life and business.
+It’s often overlooked and has never been more important than in today’s world.
+You don’t often notice it but you know when you no longer have it.
+What do you think it is?

 Tara Diversi is an Accredited Practising Dietitian, down-to-earth speaker, author and entrepreneur who has worked in almost all fields of dietetics.
 Tara is an educator at Health Leadership Australia and the Entrepreneurship Facilitator in Cairns, working with young people to help them create their own job.
 She is also the Co-Founder and Director at Sophus Nutrition and Marathon Swimmer [is there anything she can’t do?].
-Tara is a downright GAME-CHANGER and we’re looking forward to welcoming her at Dietitians Unite.
+In her session, Tara will talk about how to get new customers, keep the ones you have and maximise their spend for mutual benefit.
+She will talk about funding options and encourage you to think differently about the future of your business.

 - TAWNYA BAHR & LUCY ALLON: Straight To The Source